sjas/ansible-dump-variables/README.md

 ## result

-See the `hostname-variables` file for the dump.
+See the `DUMPS/hostname-variables` files for the dumps.